kianr1/meridian-pay-case-study/README.md

 # meridian-pay-case-study

-Sample product for solution to final internship case study.
+Sample product for solution to final internship case study